Skip to main content

 • Cardiac Muscle Integrity ∞ The heart is a muscle that responds to systemic signals.
 Its structure and efficiency can change over time based on hormonal cues and metabolic health.

 Testosterone acts as a master conductor, sending signals that influence each of these sections.
-When are optimal, its messages support metabolic efficiency, temper chronic inflammation, and promote a healthier blood profile.
+When testosterone levels are optimal, its messages support metabolic efficiency, temper chronic inflammation, and promote a healthier blood profile.
 A decline in this crucial hormone disrupts the symphony, leading to metabolic dissonance that can manifest as increased cardiovascular risk, long before a significant event occurs.

 What Is the Initial Impact of Declining Testosterone?